exo-archives/aio-ecm-wcm/patch/1.2.9/WCM-2962/readme.txt

 How is the problem fixed?

-    * Add a onClick event to Discard and Save and Finish buttons of User Workspace Panel.
-When user click on these buttons, User workspace will close automatically and returning to Front Office.
+    * Add an onClick event for Discard, Save and Finish buttons of User Workspace Panel.
+      When user clicks on these buttons, User workspace will close automatically and returning to Front Office.

 Patch files: WCM-2962